Len42/Synth/modules/Attenuverter/README.md

 - If channel 1's output is not patched, it is normalled to mix with channel 2's output.
 (Please note that this can cause unintended results if channel 2 is used without using channel 1.)

 ### Notes
+For best results, the gain potentiometers (RV1 & RV3) should be very close to 100 kΩ.
+The pots specified for this project have a tolerance of 20% so I recommend measuring a few and selecting the most accurate ones.

 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.

 (TBD) The PCBs that I used can be ordered from OSH Park.
 The designs are here: